compbiozurich/compbiozurich.github.io/docs/UZH-BIO390/learning-goals.md

 This page indicates some of the learning goals, as emphasised by the different lecturers.
 Some points will have been discussed in different lectures; accordingly, exam questions may not refer to information of one specific presentation.

-!!! warning "Learning goals have an overa ll scope"
+!!! warning "Learning goals have a general scope"

     Please be aware that some of the "Learning Goals" may reflect aspects not necessarily captured by the lectures in the current semester - The ones reelevant for the current semester's exam are related to the given lectures.
 Also, updates may occurr at any time.

 !!! note "Consider individual pages"